Taxpayer bill from Arpaio’s profiling case will reach $178M

 The overhaul also includes retraining for officers on making constitutional traffic stops, establishing a warning system to identify problematic behavior by officers, equipping deputies with body cameras and interventions for officers flagged for having statistical differences from their peers in how they have treated Latinos.

-The sheriff’s office was deemed 96% compliant in the first phase of the overhaul of its traffic patrol operations and 79% compliant during the second phase.
+The sheriff’s office was deemed 96% compliant in a first set of requirements for reforming its traffic patrol operations and 79% compliant in meeting a second set of requirements.

-The agency is faring better at with a second sheriff’s office overhaul that Snow ordered for the agency’s internal affairs operations, which had been criticized for biased decision-making aimed at protecting officials from accountability.
-It met 100% of the requirements for the first phase and 92 percent of them for the second phase.
+The agency is faring better with an additional sheriff’s office overhaul that Snow ordered for the agency’s internal affairs operations, which were criticized for biased decision-making aimed at protecting officials from accountability.
+It met 100% of a first set of requirements and 92 percent of a second set.

+The sheriff’s office will not be released from judicial supervision and the additional costs imposed on taxpayers until it meets 100 percent of all sets of requirements for three years in a row.

 Sign up for Daily Newsletters